 - Transcripts: One official transcript from the registrar of each college or university attended except for USC received in an envelope sealed by the issuing institution.
 If all college or postgraduate work has not been completed, transcripts must be sent again when work in progress is completed and the degree is posted.
 Transcripts written in languages other than English must be accompanied by a certified English translation.

-- Degree Verification: Applicants who completed degrees at institutions in non-English speaking countries are advised to submit documents verifying their degrees through the International Education Research Foundation (www.ierf.org/usc).
+- Degree Verification: Applicants who completed degrees at institutions outside the United States are advised to submit documents verifying their degrees through the International Education Research Foundation (www.ierf.org/usc).
 Please visit the IERF website for details about required documents and fees.
 Use the USC link above to receive a USC discount.

 - International applicants must also submit TOEFL, IELTS, or PTE scores no more than 2 years old (from the start of the individual's first class) and verification of sufficient financial support.
 International applicants are advised to see the instructions for International Students published in the USC Graduate Admissions Application Booklet.

 - Current USC Marshall students and USC Marshall alumni are not required to submit an application fee, new GMAT or GRE scores, or new official transcripts to verify degrees earned prior to their attendance at USC.
 Copies must be uploaded to the application as instructed.
 Current USC student applicants may upload a copy of their STARS report in lieu of a USC transcript.
 Every applicant must submit responses to the short-answer questions included in the Program Materials section of the application.